 - It can perform Scalar Relativistic Corrections along with some other operations.

 GAMESS is an ab initio molecular electronic structure software.
-This Linux chemistry software is a part and parcel of quantum chemistry.
+This Linux chemistry software is part and parcel of quantum chemistry.
 It can compute different types of wavefunctions.
 The developer split the original code into two different versions named GAMESS-US and GAMESS-UK.
 There are several differences between these two versions because both are extensively modified.
 Here I am talking about the UK version of the software.

 Key Features of GAMESS-UK

 - It can work with different computation methods like Direct SCF, Direct MP2, and Direct RPA.

 - This software features a wide variety of analysis tools built-in, including Distributed Multipole analysis, Natural Bond Orbital (NBO) analysis, Mulliken and Lowdin population analysis.

 - The built-in local and non-local pseudopotentials can calculate the second derivatives of the energy.